Awards

 The Society for Experimental Finance together with Chapman University bestows awards upon researchers for publications of path-breaking research papers in international journals.
 Named after pioneering experimental economist and Nobel Prize laureate Vernon Lomax Smith, the award recognizes excellent contributions by young (Vernon L. Smith Young Talent Award) and senior (Vernon L. Smith Excellence Award) researchers in experimental finance.

-A panel will evaluate the papers and decide on the winner.
-The panel members are: Elena Asparouhova (University of Utah), Michael Kirchler (University of Innsbruck), Stefan Palan (University of Graz), Dave Porter (Chapman University).
+A panel of experts will evaluate the papers and select the winner.
+The panel members are Camelia Kuhnen (University of South Carolina), Nobuyuki Hanaki (Osaka University), Christine Laudenbach (Goethe University) and Stefan Palan (University of Graz).

 We are looking forward to receiving your nominations!

-For further questions, don't hesitate to get in touch with Sascha Füllbrunn via office@experimentalfinance.org.
+For further questions, don't hesitate to contact Sascha Füllbrunn via office@experimentalfinance.org

 2023 Vernon L. Smith Young Talent Award